-Magnesium, called the ‘master mineral’, plays a vital role in close to 600 reactions in the body.
-It plays an important role in maintaining the health of heart, brain and various muscles of the body.
-It also plays a critical role in maintaining memory and cognitive health.
-Magnesium is required by every cell in the body and its deficiency can affect nearly every system of the body.
+Magnesium called the ‘master mineral’, plays a vital role in close to 600 reactions in the body.
+It plays an important role in maintaining the health of the heart, brain, and various muscles of the body.
+This mineral also plays a critical role in maintaining memory and cognitive health.
+It is required by every cell in the body and its deficiency can affect nearly every system of the body.

 In addition, magnesium is necessary for:

 2) Creating energy by activating adenosine triphosphate (ATP)